Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 #### Git Repository

 This workshop typically spans several days.
-As such, you may close your tools, CLI sessions, reboot, or simply want to persist working implementations in a repository as each module builds upon the one before it.
+As such, you may close your tools, end CLI sessions, reboot, or simply want to persist working implementations in a repository as each module builds upon the one before it.
 A local Git repository can help.

 - Open a command-line terminal and create a folder for your project, then switch to that folder.